Akhilesh1621/Tip-Calculator/README.md

 ### Built With

-This section should list any major frameworks and IDE that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
+Framework , IDE and add-ons/plugins for the acknowledgements section.
 Here are a few examples.
 * [Flutter](https://flutter.dev)
 * [Vscode](https://code.visualstudio.com)
 <!-- * [Laravel](https://laravel.com) -->